issacholguin/image-carousel/README.md

-# image-carousel
+## image-carousel

-Simple React-Based Image Carosuel
+To be completed.